Empire of Brazil: Military

 The Armada was constantly being modernized with the latest developments in naval warfare.
 It adopted steam navigation in the 1830s, ironclad plate armor in the 1860s, and torpedoes in the 1880s.
-By 1889, Brazil had the fifth or sixth most powerful navy in the world and the most powerful battleships in the western hemisphere.
+By 1889, Brazil had the fifth or sixth most powerful navy in the world, and the most powerful battleships in the western hemisphere.
 The Army, despite its highly experienced and battle-hardened officer corps, was plagued during peacetime by units which were badly paid, inadequately equipped, poorly trained and thinly spread across the vast Empire.

 Dissension resulting from inadequate government attention to Army needs was restrained under the generation of officers who had begun their careers during the 1820s.
-These officers were loyal to the monarchy, believed the military should be under civilian control, and abhorred the caudillism (Hispanic-American dictatorships) against which they had fought.
-But by the early 1880s, this generation (including commanders such as the Duke of Caxias, the Count of Porto Alegre, and the Marquis of Erval) had died, were retired, or no longer exercised direct command.
+These officers were loyal to the monarchy, believed the military should be under civilian control, and abhorred the caudillism (Hispanic American dictatorships) against which they had fought.
+However, by the early 1880s, this generation (including commanders such as the Duke of Caxias, the Count of Porto Alegre, and the Marquis of Erval) had died, were retired, or no longer exercised direct command.

 Dissatisfaction became more evident during the 1880s, and some officers began to display open insubordination.
 The Emperor and the politicians did nothing to improve the military nor meet their demands.
-The dissemination of Positivist ideology among young officers brought further complications, as Positivism opposed the monarchy under the belief that a dictatorial republic would bring improvements.
-A coalition between a mutinous Army faction and the Positivist camp was formed and directly led to the republican coup on 15 November 1889.
+The dissemination of positivist ideology among young officers brought further complications, as positivism opposed the monarchy under the belief that a dictatorial republic would bring improvements.
+A coalition between a mutinous Army faction and the positivist camp was formed and directly led to the republican coup on 15 November 1889.
 Battalions and even full regiments of soldiers loyal to the Empire, who shared the ideals of the older generation of leaders, attempted to restore the monarchy.
 Attempts at a restoration proved futile and supporters of the Empire were executed, arrested or forcibly retired.